Description of the

 Project Management Software in the "Cloud" will be used to:

-- Help coordinate the efforts of individuals and organizations prioritize, "sequence" and
+- Help coordinate the efforts of individuals and organizations prioritize,

-implement the hundreds of Individual Actions
+"sequence" and implement the hundreds of Individual Actions and all

-and national governments
+and states and national governments

 - Measure progress